Child Safe Standards

 All employees of Council, including work experience students, agency staff, volunteers and independent contractors whilst located at Council workplaces must abide by our Code of Conduct which specifies the standards of conduct required when working with children.

-Expectations in relation to behaviour are outlined in Council’s Employee Code of Conduct and Councillor Code of Conduct.
+Expectations in relation to behaviour are outlined in Staff, Volunteers and Contractors Code of Conduct and Councillor Code of Conduct.

 Our commitment to ensuring a child safe organisation